 “This is just another naked attempt by the Navy to justify over 50 years of wasting hard-earned tax dollars,” Trout charged, “abusing dolphins and sea lions and endangering national security.

-“We rallied this past October,” Trout reminded ANIMALS 24-7, “to relaunch Operation Honorable Discharge to end the substandard care and housing of dolphins and sea lions next to Harbor Drive Bridge at Spanish Landing in San Diego.
+“We rallied in October 2016,” Trout reminded ANIMALS 24-7, “to relaunch Operation Honorable Discharge to end the substandard care and housing of dolphins and sea lions next to Harbor Drive Bridge at Spanish Landing in San Diego.
 The 100+ marine mammals cruelly confined and dying there,” Trout said, “deserve far better sanctuary settings than the small boxes of boredom used now to imprison these marine mammal veterans.